[Read Time: 14 minutes ]

 Next best is perhaps a cold plunge pool.
 Large enough that you can easily get your whole body in quickly.
 Personally I’ve found 12-18°c (53-64°f) to be about ideal and this is also the temp found at most spas in Europe.
 Well, actually 16-18°c seems most common and for enjoyment that is kind of ideal.
 I’ll still jump in colder than 12°c and while still enjoyable, not as much for me personally as a bit warmer.
 The heat shock protein folks say that it should be below 12°c – however; 1) I’m doing it mostly for enjoyment, 2) health benefits are mostly a bonus for me, and 3) the benefits of such cold temps so far appear theoretical rather than proven.

 Our lake is around 4-8°c for a few weeks after ice melt which I find OK but look forward to it warming up.
+For safety it’s not unusual in Scandinavia to have a rope with a hand loop laying next to the ice hole that’s tied to a tree.
+Some people will grab the rope when the jump in.

-If possible a cold plunge should be about 1.25m deep.
+If possible a cold plunge pool should be about 1.25m deep.
 Outside (and ideally in-ground) is best in my opinion but inside works well also.
 Some way to freshen the water and remove sweat and bacteria such as a recirculating filter system is a very good idea, especially if it’s shared.

 Or go under a cool or cold shower.
 You ideally want to cool off quickly.
 Yep, it’s a bit shocking for 2 seconds and then you feel great.
 If you’re a loofa person this is ideal loofa!
 Two to five minutes under the shower and then walking outside to dry off and finish cooling down is a wonderful experience.